dealdey/dealdey-api/README.md

 option.option_value | string | The value of the type of option.
 For example<br> - Color could have option value of black, red, blue, white etc <br> - Size could have option value of L, XL, 42, 44, 8 etc <br> - Option could have option value of Option 1, Option 2, Option 3

 ## Create Cart
+Once the cart is created, the returned cart id can be used for every other cart-related requests

 ### HTTP REQUEST